WalletScrutiny/WalletScrutinyCom/_hardware/waltonchain.bamboo.md

 3. Select the corresponding currency in the PC app and click 'Get Account';
 4. Enter amount, address, gas rate and click 'Send'.

-## Does the device display the receive address for confirmation? - ❌
+## Does the device display the receiving address for confirmation? - ❌

-Nothing in the user manual indicates that the device performs this function.
+Nothing in the user manual indicates the device performs this function.

 ## Does the interface have a display screen and buttons which allows the user to confirm transaction details? - ❓